ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ## Defining The Smart Contract Protocol

-Going forward, we are going to begin defining the actions of our protocol.
-Before we get there, first we must create an empty struct which represents our dApp protocol.
+Going forward, we are going to begin defining the actions of our smart contract protocol for our headless dApp.
+Before we get there, first we must create an empty struct which represents our protocol.
 In our case, we are just going to call it `MathBountyProtocol`.

 ```rust
 pub struct MathBountyProtocol {}
 ```

 With a struct that represents our smart contract protocol we can implement protocol actions as methods on said struct.
-Thus when we expose this `MathBountyProtocol` publicly, it will be easy for front-ends to be implemented for our dApp.
+Thus as we expose this `MathBountyProtocol` publicly it will be easy for front-ends to be implemented on top of our headless dApp.

 We will now begin to write our first action, `Bootstrap Math Bounty Box`, by making it a method.